Swiss Centre, London

 to include a podium above the shops located at street level, and an 11 storey tower block with office floors, residential spaces, a penthouse, a viewing gallery and a plant room.

 Over the years the connection with Switzerland faded out: several shops remained vacant, and British souvenir stalls took over the commercial spaces from the late nineties.
-The building did not fit its purpose anymore nor with the new intended design for an improved pedestrian square.
-The chimes were last played on 21 September 2007, and the Centre was finally demolished in 2008.
+The clock's chimes were last played on 21 September 2007, and the Centre was demolished in 2008.

 Two totem columns, one displaying the Helvetic cantons insignia, and the other a large carillon clock composed of 23 bells, were preserved in the western section of the square that was finally renamed Swiss Court, in order to retain an element of Swiss heritage.

-The glockenspiel, redesigned and restored by the clockmakers Smith of Derby was returned in November 2011, three years after the building's demolition.
+The glockenspiel, redesigned and restored by the clockmakers Smith of Derby, was returned in November 2011, three years after the building's demolition.

 At the time of the building's demolition, it was intended that a hotel would be constructed on the site.
 The site (bordered by Lisle Street, Leicester Street, Swiss Court and Wardour Street) was redeveloped and now contains M&M's World in the location on Leicester Square and was opened in June 2011.
 The W Hotel, with its entrance on Wardour Street, takes up the north part of the site and upper levels.